Mixing nebuliser solutions

-Nebuliser solutions should not be mixed unless there is evidence that they are compatible.
-Compatibility studies generally research preservative-free formulations, and mixing with these is preferable.
-It has been shown that the presence of stabilisers and preservatives in nebuliser combinations reduces the effect of the medication.
+Nebuliser solutions should not be mixed unless there is evidence they are compatible.
+Compatibility studies generally involve use of preservative-free formulations, so use of these when mixing is preferable.
+Stabilisers and preservatives in the nebuliser admixture may reduce the effect of the medication.

 If prescribing an unlicensed medicine, you must: